Today is doggie day. It’s time to take a look at what we are feeding our canine companions.

 Kibble is always the last choice.

-Because dry food ingredients are cooked twice, problems are much more common than with canned or homemade foods.
+Because dry food ingredients are cooked twice, problems are much more common than with canned or homemade dog diets.
 Proteins are especially vulnerable to heat, and become damaged when cooked.

 So if you decide to feed a processed food, there are certain ingredients to look for and to look out for.